digitalillusion/rudp-tunnel/README.md

 Usage
 -----

+**Embedded driver**

+The executable embeds the Java version of the Aeron driver.
+In order to work correctly, JAVA_HOME environment variable must be defined.

+**Startup**

 Server-side proxy is the first to launch.
 It doesn't matter if the service which is the endpoint of the tunnel has not exposed its port yet.

-    rudp-tunnel -e SERVICE_HOST:SERVICE_PORT
+    rudp-tunnel -u SERVER -e SERVICE_HOST:SERVICE_PORT

-The above command defines a given network address as endpoint of the tunnel.
+The above command accept as parameter the public address of the server and defines a network address of a service as endpoint of the tunnel.

+*The tunnel operates by default on port 40123 and uses control port 32104 for [client NAT traversal through multi-destination-cast](http://www.io7m.com/documents/aeron-guide/#weak_nat).
+Both these ports must be opened/forwarded on the firewall/router behind which the server runs.*

-On the client side, the command opens another channel toward the server and defines a given service as the other endpoint of the tunnel.
+On the client side, the command opens a channel toward the server and defines a network address of a service as the other endpoint of the tunnel.
 Additionally, it's possible to specify the network interface where to route traffic.

     rudp-tunnel -s SERVER -i INTERFACE -e SERVICE_HOST:SERVICE_PORT

-*The tunnel operates on both sides on port 40123 by default.
-This port must be forwarded if you are behind a NAT.*

 At this moment, the services at the two endpoints are able to communicate with each other through the reliable UDP tunnel.